 Types of Contribution

-Contributions falling into the following categories will be considered for publication: Original research papers, Short Communication, and General paper.
+Contributions falling into the following categories will be considered for publication: Original research papers, Short Communication, and Review Paper.

 Authors are advised that papers whose contribution is not concerned with fundamental issues in mechanics are not normally accepted; such material should be directed to more appropriate publications.

-The maximum length of the Scientific Paper is 12 pages, of Short Communication is 06 pages, and of the Review Paper is 15 pages, including figures, tables, and references.
+The maximum length of the Original research papers is 15 pages, of Short Communication is 08 pages, and of the Review Paper is 30 pages, including figures, tables, and references.
 Special cases will be decided by the Editor.

 Submission declaration and verification

 Submission of an article implies that the work described has not been published previously (except in the form of an abstract or as part of a published lecture or academic thesis or as an electronic preprint.

 It is not under consideration for publication elsewhere, that its publication is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out, and that, if accepted, it will not be published elsewhere in the same form, in English or any other language, including electronically without the written consent of the copyright holder.

 Authors should aim to produce a manuscript that can be reviewed on its own, without assuming that earlier or later parts will be published.
 The Editors strongly encourage authors considering the submission of multiple papers (e.g., Part I, Part II, etc.) to instead combine them into one paper - in such cases this is a common recommendation of the reviewer(s).
 Alternatively, authors may choose to submit the respective parts sequentially, once the outcome of the review of the earlier manuscript is known.

 Each author is required to declare his or her individual contribution to the article: all authors must have materially participated in the research and/or article preparation, so roles for all authors should be described.
 The statement that all authors have approved the final article should be true and included in the disclosure.